hpgrahsl/kryptonite-for-kafka/README.md

 ### Data Records with Schema

-The following is based on an **Avro value record** and used to illustrate a simple encrypt/decrypt scenario for data records with schema.
+The following example is based on an **Avro value record** and used to illustrate a simple encrypt/decrypt scenario for data records with schema.
 The schema could be defined as:

 ```json5
 {